PJWalker/daggerheart/content/Items/Piper Whistle.md

 ---
+publish: "true"
-tags: [common]
+tags: [Item]
 ---
+# Piper Whistle

-Makes a distinct piercing tone that can be heard across a 1 mi radius
+This handcrafted whistle has a distinctive sound.
+When you blow this whistle, its piercing tone can be heard within a 1-mile radius.